by Mike Ratliff

 The spiritual walk of Spirit-led believers will be one of repentance.
 They will practice the presence of God by praying continually.
 They will draw near to God as a way of walking through each day because they know that when they do that God draws near to them.

-Submit yourselves therefore to God.
-Resist the devil, and he will flee from you.
-Draw near to God, and he will draw near to you.
+7 Be subject therefore to God.
+Resist the devil and he will flee from you.
+8 Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.
-Be wretched and mourn and weep.
-Let your laughter be turned to mourning and your joy to gloom.
-Humble yourselves before the Lord, and he will exalt you.
-(James 4:7-10)
+9 Be miserable and mourn and cry.
+Let your laughter be turned into mourning and your joy to gloom.
+10 Humble yourselves in the presence of the Lord, and He will exalt you.
+James 4:7-10 (LSB)

 We must put ourselves in position to cooperate with God in our sanctification.
 Of course, God is drawing each of us to do what I am about to share, but we must deny ourselves so we can move forward with God.
 The best example of what happens in our sanctification is found in the passage I placed at the beginning of this chapter.
 Here is the first verse.

-I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-(Romans 12:1)
+1 Therefore I exhort you, brothers, by the mercies of God, to present your bodies as a sacrifice–living, holy, and pleasing to God, which is your spiritual service of worship.
+Romans 12:1 (LSB)

 The first part of this passage is an appeal from the Apostle Paul.
 This is not a command.
 Instead, the Apostle tells us that because of God’s grace (presented in chapters 1-11) in our miracle of salvation, we should, in the power of God’s grace, present our bodies as living sacrifices to Him.
 What does this mean?
 This is telling us that our sanctification is a cooperative effort between God and us.
 God initiates it and we must surrender to His will in it.
 We do this by presenting our bodies as living sacrifices to Him.
 This means we present our bodies to the Lord as instruments of righteousness instead of retaining control of them for our self-gratification.
 How do we do this?
 Let us look at in the negative.
 What does our old sin nature want us to do with our bodies?
 It wants us to pursue any activities that will bring fleshly pleasure.
 Why?
 Its sole desire is to drive us to do all sorts of things in order to produce fulfillment from fleshly glory.
 All of this is sin for the believer.
 That’s right.
 For the believer it is sin to seek fulfillment from any activity outside of God’s glory.
 That means the regenerate Christian must change his or her focus from self-gratification in a vain attempt for fulfillment to the presence of God for His glory.
 What does that mean?
 It means the drive each of us was born with to pursue self-gratification must be denied and replaced with a God-focused walk.